 ADVANCED CAPTURE TECHNIQUES

 As stated above, WebSnapperPro provides 4 different capture methods (The Extension, the "Add" button, the Bookmarklet, and the Mini Browser).
 For most pages the results of these 4 methods will be the same, but there can be differences.

 But there may be some situations when the Extension, the button, and the Bookmarklet will not work as expected.
 When the individual images or other resources on the page you are capturing are also protected by a login/password you might see some blank spaces instead of the content shown in your browser.
 The solution is to use the Mini Browser.
 (See below)

-Mini-Browser: The Mini Browser can be invoked for a specific item in the queue by clicking on the URL just above the page URL of the item in queue.
+Mini-Browser: The Mini Browser can be invoked for a specific item in the queue by clicking on the URL of the item in queue.
 (See Operation screenshot above) The minibrowser will open and reload the target page.
 You can then modify the page dynamically (by clicking on buttons, expanding tabs, etc).
 When you are done, click the snap button in the top left (see screenshot below) and the WebSnapperPro Mini-Browser will capture the page.

 With the mini-browser, you can also resize the mini-browser window to trigger web responsive changes in the web page.
 For example, if you reduce the window size, the aspect of the page might vary (by hiding menus or triggering a mobile view, for example).
 If you then hit the snap button at the top left of the mini-browser, WebSnapperPro will capture the page with these modifications.
 The mini-browser is the safest approach to bypass password protected pages.
 Just log in as you would usually do in your regular browser, and get to the page you want to capture.

 Sierra and High Sierra: Vector mode is less reliable in Sierra and High Sierra.
 Beginning with Sierra OS X 10.12, Apple's implementations of PDFKit (e.g. Preview) and WebKit (the Apple engine WebSnapperPro uses), have caused some problems.